About Pet-Free Hotels…

 My spouse has dog and cat allergies.
 She can usually tell right away when the previous occupant of our hotel room had a pet in the room.
 The problem is, finding hotels with no-pet policies is not easy.
 Pet-friendly hotels display a badge, but pet-free hotels often bury their pet policies on FAQ pages.
 Some hotels don’t even publish a policy.

-To make matters worse, hotel review sites let you check a “pet-friendly” box but I have yet to see a “pet-free” box.
-This means that travelers with pet allergies have to check one hotel site after another for info on their pet policies.
-And as every traveler already knows, you cannot rely on search engines, third-party booking sites, or even Chat GPT (I tried it and it failed!) to report accurate pet policies — the best pet policy info is what you find on the hotel’s own website.
+Worse yet, hotel review sites let you check a “pet-friendly” box but I have yet to see a “pet-free” box.
+This means people with pet allergies have to visit one hotel site after another to find that magic “no pets allowed” statement.
+And as every traveler knows, you cannot rely on search engines, third-party sites, or even Chat GPT (I asked it and it failed!) to report accurate pet policies — the best source of pet policy info is the hotel’s own website.

-PetFreeHotels.com is the one site that takes the time to read the small print in hotel policies.
-Our goal is to make it easy for people like my spouse, and you, to find a pet-free hotel in popular U.S. destinations.
-We are adding new locations all the time — our next goal is 3000 verified pet-free hotels!
+PetFreeHotels.com is the one site that takes the time to read the small print in hotel pet policies.
+My goal is to make it easy for people like my spouse and you to find a pet-free hotel in popular U.S. destinations, with over 3000 verified pet-free hotels!

-If you find value in my efforts on this site and want to express your appreciation, you can buy me a coffee — or martini!
+If you find value in this site and want to express your appreciation, you can buy me a coffee — or martini!
 Click below to contribute any amount you like to my beverage fund.

 This takes you to my Buy Me A Coffee page.
 Thanks!